 - Alaska in La Bola de Cristal, a Spanish children's television program.
 As the hostess of the show she educates children about mythology, cast spells, and falls in love with movie monsters.

 - The◊ Witch◊ princess◊ from most of the first DS Harvest Moon games.
 Even though she's pretty mean at start, she becomes a lot nicer when you talk to her a lot (and give her gifts, trigger heart events etc.), and you can even marry her eventually.
-Even if you are a girl.
-If you have the Japanese versions, anyway.

 - Marisa Kirisame, one of the protagonists of the Touhou series; if her face doesn't appeal to you as "cute", her witch attire with frills should.
 Her ally/rival, Alice Margatroid also counts, though in a slightly more mature way, as does the enigmatic Patchouli Knowledge who seemingly doesn't care to change out of her pimped out pajamas.
 Let's just say all of the witches in Touhou are cute.
 Actually, let's just say that everyone in Touhou are cute, even the ones that would normally be creepy.